person-al/pathfinder-solidity/README.md

 - I wanted to keep as much data on-chain as possible, and create something that wouldn't mean as much if it was built off-chain.
 Loot and Corruption(s\*) provided helpful examples of how to achieve those goals.
 - Layli Long Soldier's poem [Obligations 2](https://www.poetryfoundation.org/poems/149976/obligations-2) inspired the shape of the poem and the pathfinding concept.

-The following resources were instrumental in my smartcontract construction:
+The following resources were instrumental in smartcontract construction:

 - Xuannü's blog posts ([1](https://cryptocoven.mirror.xyz/A622VSRm8-9oLzc8l3oFGmfnFUZQmDQ3Wx3ObhSlhsc?ref=tokendaily), [2](https://cryptocoven.mirror.xyz/0eZ0tjudMU0ByeXLlRtPzDqxGzMMZw6ldzf-HfYETW0)) on developing CryptoCoven were a crucial starting point.
 They combined code with context in a way that a reading a smart contract on its own couldn't do.
 - The [CryptoCoven](https://www.solidlint.com/address/0x5180db8f5c931aae63c74266b211f580155ecac8), [Loot](https://www.solidlint.com/address/0xFF9C1b15B16263C61d017ee9F65C50e4AE0113D7), and [WatchfaceWorld](https://www.solidlint.com/address/0x8d3b078d9d9697a8624d4b32743b02d270334af1) smartcontracts